neicnordic/glenna-documentation/docs/wp03/accesscontrol.rst

 The first method assumes that guest OSs are different than “regular” systems, while the second assumes that the organization’s current security policy is sufficient and should be applied to all systems in the same manner.

-Secure Virtualization Planning and Deployment (recommended security practices in the plan and deployment of virtualization)
+Secure Virtualization Planning and Deployment
 *********************************************

 A critical aspect of deploying a secure virtualization solution is careful planning prior to installation, configuration, and deployment.
 This helps ensure that the virtual